Sold by São Paulo, Gabriel Sara travels to Norwich for exams | Sao Paulo

 In addition to the £9m transfer on the spot, the midfielder will still get some performance bonuses over the five-year commitment.

 The midfielder made 114 games and 17 goals with the tricolor shirt.
-He is the third Cotia cub with the most goals for the professional, only behind Lucas (33) and Brenner (27).
+He is the third cub of Cotia with the most goals for the professional, only behind Lucas (33) and Brenner (27).

 Gabriel Sara, from São Paulo, disputes the ball against Jorge Wilstermann — Photo: Rubens Chiri / saopaulofc.net